Hampton University logo

 Hampton, VA

-Data Source: All academic data on this page is sourced from the Integrated Postsecondary Education Data System (IPEDS) maintained by the U.S. Department of Education's National Center for Education Statistics (NCES), 2024 survey year.
+Data Sources: Admissions, cost, and enrollment data sourced from the Integrated Postsecondary Education Data System (IPEDS) (NCES, 2024 survey year).
+Fields of Study data sourced from the U.S. Department of Education College Scorecard.
+On Campus Safety Score computed from Clery Act data (U.S. Dept. of Education, 3-year average normalized per 1,000 students).
 Data may not reflect most recent changes.
 Always verify with the institution directly.